All Episodes

 You tie abortion into other issues dealing with the body.

-I also think that you talk to people about the border and what's happening with their local taxes mortgage rates.
+I also think that you talk to people about the border and what's happening with their local taxes and mortgage rates.

-No, this is a si people there are going to be suburban moms that are gonna be single issue voters on this issue.
+There are going to be suburban moms that are going to be single issue voters on this issue.

-But let me interrupt you.
+But let me interrupt you for a long time.

 Okay, you're hardly the average mom in the suburbs.